| 1999 |

 | 2019 |

-Unassembled (excess) Apc11 in yeast can ubiquitinate APC/C substrates independently of the fully assembled APC/C holoenzyme; the ubiquitin-proteasome system mediates degradation of free Apc11 to prevent spurious substrate ubiquitination outside of the assembled complex. |
+Unassembled (excess) Apc11 in yeast can ubiquitinate APC/C substrates independently of the fully assembled APC/C holoenzyme in living cells; the ubiquitin-proteasome system mediates degradation of unassembled Apc11, serving as a quality-control mechanism to prevent spurious substrate ubiquitination outside the holoenzyme context. |

 FASEB journal |